Audri Mukhopadhyay

 He also filmed a television series for Ho Chi Minh City Television that began airing in Fall 2010.
 The series is part of an English language teaching programme aiming to promote Canadian culture in Vietnam.
 Promoting education linkages was a large part of his work in Vietnam.

 Mukhopadhyay joined the Department of Foreign Affairs and International Trade in 2005.
 From 2002 to 2003, he was the Canadian government's representative to ICANN.
 He has also worked as a consultant at McKinsey & Company and as an economist with the Canadian Department of Finance.

 Mukhopadhyay is a Canadian of Indian descent.
-He was born in Providence, Rhode Island (USA), and grew up in Halifax (former city), Nova Scotia.
+He was born in Providence, Rhode Island (USA), and grew up in Halifax, Nova Scotia.
 He studied economics at Dalhousie University in Canada, then as a Rhodes Scholar at Oxford University, where he earned an MBA and an MPhil in economics.

 He is affiliated with Woodrow Wilson International Center for Scholars in Washington, D.C., where he is a Global Fellow at the Canada Institute.